-4. What are the rights of consumers under the Consumer Act?
+4. What are the consumer rights in the Philippines under RA 7394?

-The Consumer Act of the Philippines provides for a number of rights of consumers of products, services, or credit, among which are the following:
+The Consumer Act provides for a number of rights of consumers of products, services, or credit, among which are the following:

 - Right to affordable price and good quality of products